azharlabs/papert-code/docs/development/deployment.md

 - **NPM publication:** For publishing to the NPM registry, the TypeScript source code in `@papert-code/papert-code-core` and `@papert-code/papert-code` is transpiled into standard JavaScript using the TypeScript Compiler (`tsc`).
 The resulting `dist/` directory is what gets published in the NPM package.
 This is a standard approach for TypeScript libraries.

-- **GitHub `npx` execution:** When running the latest version of Qwen Code directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
+- **GitHub `npx` execution:** When running the latest version of Papert Code directly from GitHub, a different process is triggered by the `prepare` script in `package.json`.
 This script uses `esbuild` to bundle the entire application and its dependencies into a single, self-contained JavaScript file.
 This bundle is created on-the-fly on the user's machine and is not checked into the repository.

 **Docker sandbox image**

 The Docker-based execution method is supported by the `papert-code-sandbox` container image.
-This image is published to a container registry and contains a pre-installed, global version of Qwen Code.
+This image is published to a container registry and contains a pre-installed, global version of Papert Code.

 ## Release process